-- held public consultation events - carried out resident and business surveys - held conversations and promoted young ambassadors who undertook their own survey at Soham Village College - had a stall at the Pumpkin Fair, Soham Carnival and Jubilee Celebrations - created a Facebook group and used the Town Council website www.soham-tc@qov.uk and - distributed door-to-door fliers - completed a 6 week consultation on the draft Neighbourhood Plan and its evidence base
+- held public consultation events - carried out resident and business surveys - held conversations and promoted young ambassadors who undertook their own survey at Soham Village College - had a stall at the Pumpkin Fair, Soham Carnival and Jubilee Celebrations - created a Facebook group and used the Town Council website www.soham-tc@gov.uk and - distributed door-to-door fliers - completed a 6 week consultation on the draft Neighbourhood Plan and its evidence base - Additionally, ECDC completed a 6 week consultation on the submission version of the Neighbourhood Plan between 23rd April and 3rd June 2024.

-- 1.9 This version of the plan is called a 'submission Neighbourhood Plan'.
-You will be invited by East Cambridgeshire District Council to send any comments on the Neighbourhood plan during a 6 week consultation. - 1.10 The Neighbourhood Plan also includes Community Actions.
-These are not planning policies but are issues that have been identified through the Neighbourhood Plan by the community that need to be addressed through wider partnership working. - 1.11 The key milestones of our Neighbourhood Plan process to date and those still to be completed are summarised below:
+- 1.10 This version of the plan is called the 'Referendum Version Neighbourhood Plan'.
+This version includes the modifications recommended by an Independent Examiner in August 2024.
+Residents will be invited by East Cambridgeshire District Council to vote on approving the Referendum Version of the Neighbourhood Plan. - 1.11 The Neighbourhood Plan also includes Community Actions.
+These are not planning policies but are issues that have been identified through the Neighbourhood Plan by the community that need to be addressed through wider partnership working. - 1.12 The key milestones of our Neighbourhood Plan process to date and those still to be completed are summarised below: